denevell/Natch-JerseyMVC/README.md

 Todo
 ====

+* Keep post content on error

 * Move into Natch-Runner
 * Leave some dependencies as provided
 * Change Natch-Runner to start this
 * Change the production urls based on manifest
-* Generate production version of site
+* Generate production version of site using gradle
 * Sort out uat script to use this project instead of natch-jsp

 Later
 =====

-* Remove bean annotations to see if that affects ram
-* Better way of concatenating mustache templates
 * Sort and truncate tags in view object?
 * Pages per thread in view object?
 * Bean validation?